Monitor Mounts in Focus: Mechanics, Assembly & Stability

 | Center of Gravity | Close to VESA (approx. 2cm) | Far forward (up to 15cm) |

 The Consequence: A curved monitor stresses the tilt joint significantly more than a flat screen.
-Always plan for a weight buffer in load capacity when choosing a monitor mount for curved screens!
+Always plan for a weight buffer in load capacity when choosing a monitor mount!

 Solid fixation to the desk forms the basis for an ergonomic setup.
-The options shown below (Clamp & Through-Desk) represent the industry standard for monitor mounts.
-Complementary specialized solutions exist, such as wall mounts, slatwall systems, or freestanding stands.
+The methods shown below (Desk Clamp & Grommet Mount) represent the industry standard for monitor mounts.

 Option A: The Desk Clamp

 (C-Clamp)The standard case.
-A clamp encloses the table edge and is tightened manually.
+A clamp encloses the desk edge and is manually tightened.

 - Advantage: Non-destructive (no drilling), high flexibility.

-(Grommet / Bolt-Through)Fastening via threaded bolt through a hole or cable grommet, secured from below with a plate.
+(Through-Desk / Drill)Attachment using a threaded bolt through a drilled hole or cable grommet.

-- Advantage: Maximum stability, visually integrated ("Clean Desk").
+- Advantage: Maximum stability, optically integrated ("Clean Desk").

-- Disadvantage: Requires a hole in the desk.
+- Disadvantage: Requires a hole in the desk top.

-The leverage forces of a monitor mount acting on the desktop are significant.
-An analysis of the substrate material is essential:
+The leverage forces exerted by a monitor mount on the desk top are significant.
+An analysis of the carrier material is therefore unavoidable:

-Common in lightweight furniture (e.g. IKEA).
+Often found in lightweight furniture (e.g., IKEA).
 The interior is hollow.
-Point loads lead to material breakage.

 Optimal surface.
-The plate should have a thickness of at least 20mm to ensure sufficient stability for high leverage forces.
+The board should have a thickness of at least 20mm.

 Deutsch